goodship1/Minimalistic-Design-of-Extended-Stability-Runge-Kutta-Methods/README.md

 ### 3. **Performance Analysis**
    - Scripts for benchmarking against traditional ESRK methods.
-   - Metrics include runtime, memory usage, and convergence behavior.
+   - Metrics include runtime, memory usage, and convergence behaviour.

 ### 4. **Stability Analysis**
    - Tools to analyze the stability region of the proposed scheme along with the stability polynomial structure.
 ### 5. **Collect of butcher tableaus**
    -  Also in the repo is a collection of 3rd order 4th order tableaus for researchers to use.
-   -  Also the docker file to run the IPOPT code to generate the schemes available for other researchers to generate there own schemes
+   -  Also the docker file to run the IPOPT code to generate the schemes available for other researchers to generate their own schemes

 ---